Echinops leaf miner

 Timing Spring and summer

 The adult flies are ash grey and about 2mm long.
 They feed by rasping the leaf surface, causing many small pale spots on the upper leaf surface.
-More significant damage is caused by the creamy white larvae.
+More significant mines are caused by the creamy white larvae.
 They eat the internal tissues of the leaves and cause whitish brown discoloured blotches.
 The mines typically have a pale edge around the darker brownish centre.

 There are probably at least two generations during the summer and by August leaves can be affected by several mines.